-Fire closes Highway 395 south of Walker
+Fire closes Highway 395 south of Walker River Canyon

 November 13, 2017